Research

 Work in Progress:

-I’ve recently been working on several papers that arose of a presentation at a workshop I organized in the Fall of 2024 at the University of Maine on Agency and Reasoning in Games.
+I’ve recently been working on several papers that arose out of a presentation at a workshop I organized in the Fall of 2024 at the University of Maine on Agency and Reasoning in Games (the first of which is forthcoming and above).
 I’m happy to share drafts of the work if interested, although information may be removed as pieces go up for review.

 “The Value Capture Argument for Logical Pluralism”